Immigration, Refugees and Citizenship Canada: History

+Formerly known as Citizenship and Immigration Canada, the department was established in 1994 following a reorganization within the government and was renamed to its current name with the swearing in of the 29th Ministry in 2015.

 Prior to the establishment of the Naturalization Act of 1947, persons who were born in Canada, as well as those who were naturalized Canadians regardless of their country of origin, were all categorized as British subjects.
 Therefore, during these times, "citizen" and "citizenship" referred to people living in Canada rather than those in possession of Canadian citizenship status.

 The Citizenship Act of 1947 established Canadian citizenship as distinct from British subject status.
 Under the British North America Act 1867, immigration responsibilities were shared by the federal government and provincial/territorial governments and commissions.

 Citizenship and immigration legislations

 Immigration and citizenship legislation are laws that set standards, policies and practices in accordance with the Citizenship Act.
-The following is the chronology of Canadian immigration and citizenship laws.

 Facilities

-IRCC operates a large network of "Citizenship and Immigration Centres" throughout Canada such as Case Processing Centres (CPCs), Centralized Intake Offices (CIOs), and Operations Support Centres (OPCs), as well as an important number of embassies, high commissions, and consulates abroad.
+IRCC operates a network of "Citizenship and Immigration Centres" throughout Canada such as Case Processing Centres (CPCs), Centralized Intake Offices (CIOs), and Operations Support Centres (OPCs), as well as an important number of embassies, high commissions, and consulates abroad.